-To prepare a floppy in MS-DOS or Windows, first use the native formatting tools to format the disk.
+To prepare a floppy in Windows, first use the native formatting tools to format the disk, verifying that the disk has no bad sectors.

-To write the installation image to the prepared floppy you can use rawrite, fdimage, or ntrw. rawrite will not work on Windows NT, 2000 or XP.
+To write the installation image to the prepared floppy you can use ntrw.exe, which can be downloaded from the tools directory on any of the FTP mirrors.